Delegation-numerique-en-sante/mesconseilscovid/contenus/thematiques/11-covid-in-france.md

    You should also tell your close contacts that they may have been exposed to the virus and they should get tested immediately.

-.. question:: As a tourist, vaccinated outside the European Union, how can I obtain a French health pass (<i>pass sanitaire</i>)?
+.. question:: As a tourist, vaccinated outside the European Union, how can I obtain a French health pass (<i>passe sanitaire</i>)?

    **Non-european nationals** visiting France can convert their extra-european vaccination certificate at a **pharmacy**.
 You will need to present your **passport** and your existing **vaccination certificate** in paper format.
 The pharmacy can charge you up to **36 euros** for this procedure.